NickWaldock/the-woodshed/README.md

   </tr>
   <tr>
     <td>
-    <a href="https://github.com/users/NickWaldock/projects/7/views/1?filterQuery=BUG&pane=issue&itemId=31649372">Possible to navigat to pages when unauthenticaed via the url bar</a>
+    <a href="https://github.com/users/NickWaldock/projects/7/views/1?filterQuery=BUG&pane=issue&itemId=31649372">Possible to navigate to pages when unauthenticaed via the url bar</a>
     </td>
   <td>SOLVED</td>
   </tr>
   <tr>
     <td>
-    <a href="https://github.com/users/NickWaldock/projects/7/views/1?filterQuery=BUG&pane=issue&itemId=31839935">404 Not FOund errors when pdfs are rendering on two particualr profiles, even though the files are rendering ok in the DOM</a>
+    <a href="https://github.com/users/NickWaldock/projects/7/views/1?filterQuery=BUG&pane=issue&itemId=31839935">404 Not Found errors when pdfs are rendering on two particular profiles, even though the files are rendering ok in the DOM</a>
     </td>
   <td>SOLVED</td>
   </tr>